vickydevo/PMKK-DEVOPS/Classes/week6/docker-net.md

 ---

 Each of these networking types serves different purposes depending on your container deployment needs.
 Use bridge networks for isolated communication on a single host, user-defined networks for logical grouping, and macvlan networks for direct access to the physical network.

+5. **Check open ports on the host:**
+    ```bash
+    sudo netstat -tuln
+    ```

+### Notes
+- Ensure that the host's firewall rules allow external access to the required ports.
+- Use these commands to troubleshoot network issues or verify the host's network configuration.
+- For advanced debugging, tools like `tcpdump` or `wireshark` can be used to capture and analyze network traffic.